iodepo/odis-arch/schema/docs/publishing.md

 ### Including JSON-LD in your resource page

-The final tan in the tangram is the landing page.
-Samples will need a landing page with a JSON-LD data graph placed in it via a
+Resources  will need a landing page with a JSON-LD data graph placed in it via a

 ```html
 <script type="application/ld+json"></script>